TeamGleason/SpeakFaster/Legal/SpeakFaster_Data_Contribution_Agreement.md

 ### 3.6 Use and Sharing.

-Team Gleason Foundation may share the Research Data with contractors and partners, including but not limited to Google LLC, under obligations of confidentiality to annotate the data, create other metadata from it, or verify the quality and usefulness of the data for the Purpose.
+Team Gleason Foundation may share the Research Data with contractors and partners under obligations of confidentiality to annotate the data, create other metadata from it, or verify the quality and usefulness of the data for the Purpose.
 We may also share externally Aggregate Data.
 Team Gleason Foundation may permit third parties to submit queries or otherwise run analyses across the Research Data, provided that such research activities by third parties will not disclose or make available data that would personally identify you.
 Team Gleason Foundation, and third parties permitted by Team Gleason Foundation, may publish research studies describing the Data Collection (including Aggregate Data), provided that the research studies do not disclose data that would personally identify you.
 You agree to permit all such uses and sharing.

 Team Gleason Foundation will publish the Research Data, stripped of personal identifiers, to a public data collection under a restricted usage license where the data itself cannot be republished but anonymous, aggregate data sets can be derived and published.
 The purpose of the public sharing is to enable a wide network of machine learning developers and researchers to use the Conversation Data to develop new machine learning models and algorithms for facial feature recognition and gaze prediction.
 The goal of this sharing is to improve the outcomes of speech generating devices for all people.
 This data will be advertised and published to well known repositories of machine learning data, such as but not limited to Github (github.com) and Kaggle (kaggle.com).
 The data will be published with a restricted use license that forbids the use of the data outside of the scope of research and development for creating speech generating algorithms and/or anonymized aggregate data sets.